saltyorg/docs/docs/reference/cloud.md

 As a note, if you are unable to create Shared Drives in the Google Drive Web UI, that's a sign that you have the wrong type of Google Drive account.

   ![](../images/google-drive-acct.png)

+## Running Saltbox without cloud storage

+While the typical use case for Saltbox includes cloud storage, nothing prevents using it without cloud storage.

+If, in `settings.yml`, you leave the rclone remote name blank, neither `cloudplow` nor the rclone_vfs mount will be configured.
+Your media will be imported to `/mnt/local` and stay there.
+You can mount whatever storage you wish to use at `/mnt/local`.

+Alternatively, you can configure an rclone remote pointing at your primary storage [named "google"], then install normally.
+Everything would then work as it typically does, except that cloudplow would move media from the local system to your NAS or whatever.
+Perhaps that would allow downloads and imports to go faster.

 ---
  <sub> <a id="note1" href="#note1ref"><sup>1</sup></a> If you would like to customize your Plex libraries beyond what is listed above, see [Customizing Plex Libraries](../reference/customizing-plex-libs.md).</sub>